 Further information about Pezenas can be obtained from the very helpful tourist information office (Pezenas tourist office).

-If you want to stay in or near Pezenas, Go Languedoc has a large selection of Pezenas houses and apartments to rent (see Pezenas villas for more details).
+If you want to stay in or near Pezenas this summer, Go Languedoc has a great selection of Pezenas houses and apartments to rent (see Pezenas villas for more details).